johanbrook/johanbrook.com/src/posts/2011-06-25-native-momentum-scrolling-ios-5.md

 title: 'Native style momentum scrolling to arrive in iOS 5'
 date: '2011-06-25 13:03'
 tags:
     - Apple
     - iOS5
     - momentum
     - native
     - Safari
     - scrolling
     - 'Web apps'
     - Webkit
 category: Browsers
+slug: native-style-momentum-scrolling-to-arrive-in-ios-5
 ---

 One of the biggest gripes of web apps in Mobile Safari comes to an end.
 In iOS 5 Beta 2, you are able to do this on an element with CSS: